Publications And Reporting: Policies and Guidelines

-Digital Only: If documents are published originally online and not available in print/hardcopy format, a digital copy is the only one needed.
-A URL, PDF, or other digital file must be provided; however, when submitting the online cataloging form permission must be granted for the NSGL to make it accessible.
-If the item is available in print/hard copy from any source (program, publisher, etc.), the number of copies to send the NSGL must be determined by one of the categories above instead.
+Digital Only: If documents are published originally online and not available in print/hard copy format, a digital copy is the only one needed.
+A URL, PDF, or other digital file must be provided; however, when submitting the online cataloging form, permission must be granted for the NSGL to make it accessible.
+If the item is available in print/hard copy from any source (program, publisher, etc.), the number of copies to send the NSGL must be determined by one of the categories listed above instead.

 Hard copies of thesis/dissertation abstracts are no longer required if a PDF is submitted to NJSGC for distribution to the National Sea Grant Library.
 The abstracts are kept on file at NJSGC for review by audiences interested in work done through Sea Grant-supported or related research.

 Fact sheets and one-pagers are designed to convey information on specific issues and topics to the public and user groups.
-They are frequently based on, but not limited to, NJSGC research and usually compiled by the NJSGC Extension Program and/or Communications staff and designed to be easily readable.
-If you plan to produce outreach materials, please contact the Communications Office, which is required to include a publication number and NJSGC and NOAA logos.
+They are frequently based on, but not limited to, NJSGC research and usually compiled by NJSGC Extension, Education, and/or Communications staff and designed for lay audiences.
+If you plan to produce outreach materials, please note that an acknowledgement statement as described previously is required along with displaying NJSGC and NOAA logos.

 The more Sea Grant is mentioned in the media, the more widely recognized the program becomes.
 Greater program exposure can go a long way toward stabilized and improved funding support for the National Sea Grant Program (and subsequently New Jersey) in the future.
 If you are contacted by any media about your research, please be sure to mention the New Jersey Sea Grant Consortium and the National Sea Grant Program.